 Explorer is the Interana user interface (UI) where you construct queries, analyze results, and explore underlying data at a granular level.
 Explorer is designed for daily interactive, exploratory use by a wide variety of users, including users in “non-technical” roles such as product, marketing, content development, support, and sales, as well as engineers and data scientists.

 Explorer encourages rapid iteration with point-and-click query building and interactive visualizations—there is no SQL or other query syntax to learn.
 Boards allow you to go from any panel to explore the underlying data, changing parameters and drilling down to explore and understand what’s behind the summary.
 Users who previously were passive assimilators of data, have become active ad hoc explorers with Interana.

 Boards provide a space to collect and organize queries in visual panels.
 You can add custom panels, then modify parameters to drill down and further explore the data.

-When you select the Boards icon in the left navigation bar, a list of icons appears on the right.
+When you select the Boards icon in the left navigation bar and select a board, a list of icons appears on the right.
 Boards icons facilitate actions and tasks you perform with boards: